guyanyijiu/go-struct-tag/README.md

             ],
             "separator": ","
         },
-        "mytag2":{}
+        "customTag2": {
+            "cases": []
+        },
+        "customTag3": {}
     }
 ```

-- `mytag1`, `mytag2`: Custom tag name
+- `customTag1`, `customTag2`, `customTag3`: Custom tag names
 - `cases`: Field name formatting for this tag.
-If not set use the value of `go-struct-tag.cases`
+If not set, it uses the value of `go-struct-tag.cases`.
+If set to `[]`, the field name will not be used.
 - `options`: A list of options following the field name.
-If not set no options will be used
+If not set, no options will be used.
-- `separator`: Separator between options. if not set, use `,`
+- `separator`: Separator between options.
+If not set, it defaults to `,`.

 ## Features

-Supported tags:
+Default supported tags:
 - `json`: [https://pkg.go.dev/encoding/json](https://pkg.go.dev/encoding/json)
 - `bson`: [https://pkg.go.dev/go.mongodb.org/mongo-driver/bson](https://pkg.go.dev/go.mongodb.org/mongo-driver/bson)
 - `xorm`: [https://xorm.io/docs/](https://xorm.io/docs/)